x-limitless-x/blakedrumm.com/_posts/2022-09-19-data-reader-account-provided-is-not-same-as-that-in-the-management-group.markdown

 keywords: data reader account error, scom setup error, scom setup reporting error, opsmgr reporting error
 permalink: /blog/data-reader-account-provided-is-not-same-as-that-in-the-management-group/
 ---
+<sub>Thank you to Luis Décio for the original creation of the KB!</sub>

 During installation of SCOM Reporting services, you may see the following error:
 Data Reader account provided is not same as that in the management group.